GrimoireGL/GrimoireJS/README.md

 ### Purpose

 * Provide good learning resource for the beginners to know how programming is awesome via this library.
-* Easy shareing feature it will be achived because of this library being implemented in javascript.
+* Easy sharing feature that will be achieved because of this library being implemented in javascript.
 * Redefine the legacy of 3DCG in Web.
 * Keep  Enjoyable contribution :heart: